KirilR/JSGameToKafkaConsumer/How Does it work at the end.md

-In the current case if thet init() function is caled - i.e somebody is playing the game or somebody win the game a SendKafkaMEssage() function is called which imposes the kafka communication through my_topic
+In the current case if thet init() function is called - i.e somebody is playing the game or somebody win the game a SendKafkaMEssage() function is called which imposes the kafka communication through my_topic

 Following is happening on the VM2 Kafka Consumer: